Washington04/utm-airspace-generator/README.md

   - Temporary flight restrictions
   - Weather constraints

-**Operator-Level Behavior**
-- Multi-flight timelines
-- Operational profiles
-- Conformance monitoring simulation

 ---

-**Long-Term Vision**
+**Long-Term**
 UTM Orchestrator aims to serve as a sandbox environment for:
-- UTM researchers
-- Operator simulation studies
+- Simulation studies
 - Strategic coordination testing
-- Education & demonstration
 - Rapid prototyping of UTM concepts

-The goal is to provide a simplified but realistic environment mirroring the ecosystem emerging from:
-- The US UTM Shared Airspace Implementation
+The goal is to provide a simplified environment mirroring the ecosystem emerging from UTM Shared Airspace Implementation and ASTM interoperability standards.
-- InterUSS Platform concepts
-- AAMTEX and MAAP research
-- ASTM interoperability standards

 ---

-**Status**
-Active development
-Designed for experimentation, not operational deployment
+_I'd love your feedback.
+Please provide comments, suggestions, or questions in UTM-orchestrator/community_notes._